danny-baker/deploy-beast-datascience-vm/README.md

 **Build with username/password AND SSH public key**

-`az deployment group create -f vmtemplate.bicep --resource-group beast --parameters adminUsername="jamesbond" adminPassword="G0|den3y3" adminPublicKey="INSERT FULL ASCII PUBLIC KEY HERE"`
+`az deployment group create -f vmtemplate_ssh.bicep --resource-group beast --parameters adminUsername="jamesbond" adminPassword="G0|den3y3" adminPublicKey="INSERT FULL ASCII PUBLIC KEY HERE"`

 Notes
+- For SSH, there you are calling a different bicep template file called `vmtemplate_ssh.bicep` that accepts 3 parameters instead of 2.
-- Always encase the username and password in inverted commas to ensure special characters parse properly.
+- Always encase the username and password (and public key) in inverted commas to ensure special characters parse properly.
 Sometimes you will get an error without them.
-- Same goes for the public key.

 If it worked you should see something that looks like this